 Nick Waite, Bellerby’s College

 Find out more

-You can find out more about our ongoing CEM support packages and the tools and resources they include by clicking here.
-Our Pro support package includes access for ALL staff to the online course and quarterly webinars, mentioned in the previous blogs, as well as the responsive service and a bespoke 2-hour training webinar for any group of colleagues (see next week’s blog for more information about this!).
-The Pro package costs just £700 (exc.
+You can find out more about our ongoing CEM support package and the tools and resources they include by clicking here.
+Our Essentials support package includes access for ALL staff to the online course and quarterly webinars, mentioned in the previous blogs, as well as the responsive service.
+The Essentials package costs just £450 (exc.
 VAT) for the year – with no travel and no cover costs.
-The Pro+ package includes a one-day in person visit and costs £1,200 (exc.
-VAT and expenses of the visit).

 You can also get in touch by emailing firstname.lastname@example.org